wenqili/ml5-documentation-site-dev/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...

-# main:
-#   heading: Discover these awesome learning models!
-#   description: >
-#     place holder!
-#   blurbs:
-#     - image: /img/products-grid3.jpg
-#     text: >
-#       PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
-#     - image: /img/products-grid3.jpg
-#     text: >
-#       PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
-#     - image: /img/products-grid3.jpg
-#     text: >
-#       PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.
-#     - image: /img/products-grid3.jpg
-#     text: >
-#       PoseNet is a machine learning model that allows for Real-time Human Pose Estimation.

 team:
   heading: Meet our team!